katccat/Instrumet-Redesign/README.md

 # Instru-Met Corporation

-Marketing site for Instru-Met Corporation, a strength of materials test equipment company.
+Company site for Instru-Met, a strength of materials test equipment company.
 Static, multi-page, built with Astro, Tailwind CSS, and a small set of shadcn/ui React islands.

 ## Stack